dumptcp/rustwebserver/README.md

 - If you update a file while using `cache-all`, you may need to clear your browser cache or Cloudflare cache to see the change.
 - `cache-assets-only` is the safest choice for most people.
 - Built for running behind Cloudflare: idle connections are kept for 960 seconds (longer than Cloudflare's 900 second reuse window, which avoids intermittent 520 errors) and there is no connection cap.

-## Differences from the Go version

-- File names with spaces or other percent-encoded characters (`/my%20file.html`) are served.
-The Go version returns 404 for them.
-- Compressed sizes for Zstd and Gzip differ by a few bytes because the libraries differ.
-Brotli output is byte-identical.

 ## License